contexttesting/reducer/README.md

 | result        | _*_     | The result which the test returned.                          | `null`  |
 | destroyResult | _*_     | The result which the destroy method on the context returned. | `null`  |

+In the example below, the `reducer` is given and array of tests and the `runTest` function.
+The test has the `fn` property and 2 contexts: one as an object and another one as a class.
+They are evaluated and passed to the test.
+The `_destroy` method of the class context is used to calculate the time taken to run the test.
+Finally, the result of the `runTest` is assigned to the tests in the array.

 ```js
 import reducer, { runTest } from '@zoroaster/run-test'